 Counselling sessions provide an opportunity for individuals to be heard and responded to from a respectful, compassionate and fresh perspective.
 It is the counsellor’s role to help clients focus on the issues of concern to them, set meaningful goals, and explore the obstacles and pathways to those goals.

 While every counselling session is different, clients usually find that at the end of the session they feel better, stronger, and have new strategies for addressing their problems.

-Dawn accepts payment by cash, cheque and credit card.
+Dawn accepts payment by cash, cheque, or email transfer.